BAMresearch/aRTist-handbook/source/gui-menu-bar.rst

 ^^^^^^^^^^^^^

-The :guilabel:`Geometry` menu includes all functions regarding the geometry application for parts from the assembly. |artist|'s functionality regarding "Geometry Manipulation" (→ *Union, Intersection, Difference, Arrange* and *Pick Destination*) for creating and arranging more complicated parts are described more deatiled below.
+The :guilabel:`Geometry` menu (:numref:`guiGeometryMenu`) includes all functions regarding the geometry application for parts in the assembly. |artist|'s functionality regarding "Geometry Manipulation" (→ *Union, Intersection, Difference, Arrange*, and *Pick Destination*) for creating and arranging more complicated parts are described more detailed below.

 .. _guiGeometryMenu:
 .. figure:: pictures/gui-menu-geometry.png